Dear Middle Class America: I Have a Bone to Pick With You…

 Many, many people snarkily noted that they’d respond by saying that “cancer costs more, duh”, or some variation thereof.
 Whether you’re talking about actual medical bills (which is not the same for me, living in Canada) or cost of losing your life – the point is the same.

 I’d like to address this by saying: of course I know that cancer sucks.
 Do you think I want cancer?
 Or any other host of diet-related illnesses?
 Of course not.
-Even if I were American and had to pay for medical bills – I can’t very well go cash in on my doctor’s bills from 20 years in the future and use the money instead to buy all-organic food now.
-Even if I didn’t have medical bills in the future because I’m Canadian, that doesn’t help me afford to buy organic RIGHT NOW.
+Even if I had to pay for medical bills – I can’t very well go cash in on my doctor’s bills from 20 years in the future and use the money instead to buy all-organic food now.
 Some people literally don’t have the luxury of choosing to pay more now in order to potentially save significantly in the far-off future.
 Also?
 Not all cancer is caused by an unhealthy diet.
 I believe it can definitely play a part, but to say that it’s a direct cause and effect thing is extremely ignorant and, I’m sure, offensive to those who try to eat as healthy as possible and still end up with cancer or other illness.

 The trite bit about ‘cancer costs more’ aside – the presumptuousness of the other comments really made me angry.
 The general consensus was that those who claim that organic food is too expensive are: